 LeSS is recommended for medium-sized companies working on their own product or start-up, or the R&D departments of larger enterprises.
 As it focuses on feature teams instead of functional teams, the LeSS approach means agile software development teams are able to work faster.

-In summary, since agile development doesn’t naturally scale well, large organisations tend to scale Scrum to an Enterprise Level.
-And that’s the basis for all scaled agile frameworks.
-Scaled agile frameworks bring numerous benefits to large corporations and other organisations that need to coordinate multiple agile development teams.
-By placing the emphasis on collaboration, transparency and trust among agile development teams and management, scaled agile frameworks can significantly boost employee engagement, improve productivity, speed up time to market and generally lead to better quality.
+In summary, as vanilla “Agile” development doesn’t naturally scale well, large organisations tend to scale Scrum to an Enterprise Level.
+And that’s the basis for all scaled Agile frameworks.
+Scaling Agile can bring numerous benefits to large corporations and other organisations that need to coordinate multiple development teams.
+However, as with most organisational and project management or facilitation frameworks, scaled Agile isn’t necessarily always, or even often, implemented and executed especially well.

 But done well, placing the emphasis on collaboration, transparency and trust among Agile development teams and management, through your scaled Agile framework of choice can significantly boost employee engagement, improve productivity, speed up time to market and generally lead to better quality software products.

 However, to achieve maximum benefit, ensure you’ve chosen the most appropriate scaled Agile framework for your unique context: